sammdot/alleycat/README.md

 $ plover -s plover_plugins install -e .
 ```

+where `plover` is the path to the main Plover binary (or `plover_console.exe`
-then make sure to enable the `alleycat_link` extension in Plover, and allow network connections if needed.
+on Windows), then make sure to enable the `alleycat_link` extension in Plover, and allow network connections if needed.

 #### Production